wind2008hxy/arc-theme/README.md

     --disable-plank               disable Plank theme support
     --disable-openbox             disable Openbox support

-    --with-gnome-shell=<version>  build the theme for a specific GNOME version --with-gtk3=<version>         build the GTK3 theme for a specific version
+    --with-cinnamon=<version>     build the theme for a specific Cinnamon version --with-gnome-shell=<version>  build the theme for a specific GNOME version --with-gtk3=<version>         build the GTK3 theme for a specific version